workflowhub-eu/about/How-to-find-and-retrieve-workflow(s)-from-WorkflowHub.md

-# How to find and retrieve workflow(s) from WorkflowHub?
+# How to find and retrieve workflow(s) from Workflow Hub?

 ### How to search for workflows
 You can find and retrieve any workflow from Workflow Hub by: